wolpert/svarm/docs/Design.md

 multi-tenant usages, and minimal maintenance.
 Security is built in from the start.

-It would be great if svarm was API compatible with DynamoDB.
+It would be great if svarm was API compatible with DynamoDB, but that is only aspirational.

 # System Components